chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I think you misunderstand the laser setting of turtlebot robot, the scope of the laser is 180 degrees from RIGHT to LEFT, which means the laser ray for detecting right hand side wall is 0 degree, and for detecting wall right in front is 90 degree.
+# frage I think you misunderstand the laser setting of turtlebot robot, the scope of the laser is 180 degrees from RIGHT to LEFT, which means the laser ray for detecting right hand side wall is 0 degree, and for detecting wall right in front is 90 degree.
 This means in 'ranges' array, values at the beginning are the ones related to the readings on the right side, and the values in the middle of the array represent distance to the wall right in front.